-Emergency Closure
+• Emergency Closure

 To make families aware of a SSAP closure due to weather or other emergency please tune into WHTM channel 27.
-We will also use the parent e-mail directory or phone directory to make you aware of conditions.
+We will also use the family communication app (HiMama) or phone directory to make you aware of conditions.